-If you are worried about DLB it is best to be referred to a specialist (e.g. a geriatrician or an old age psychiatrist) for an early an accurate diagnosis.
+If you are worried about DLB it is best to be referred to a specialist (e.g. a geriatrician or a psychiatrist) for an early and accurate diagnosis.

 There is no specific test for DLB.
 A doctor will take a detailed history of the symptoms and problems the person is having and use a process of elimination to rule out any other reason the person may experience these symptoms.